mchelem/terminator-editor-plugin/README.md

-Terminator Grep Plugin
+Terminator Editor Plugin
 ----------------------
-Terminator plugin to open grep output using a chosen editor See the demo at https://github.com/mchelem/terminator-grep-plugin/wiki.
+Terminator plugin to open a file uri, including line number, in an editor.
+When the configured regex is matched, you can click the link and open the file in a previously configured editor.
+See the demo at https://github.com/mchelem/terminator-editor-plugin/wiki.

 ### Installing the Plugin ###
 * Copy the plugin file to `~/.config/terminator/plugins`.
-* In Terminator go to Preferences >> Plugins and enable GrepPlugin.
+* In Terminator go to Preferences >> Plugins and enable EditorPlugin.
 * Restart Terminator.